mainam/FloodMonitoring/README.md

 Android library for the gov.uk Flood Monitoring API: http://environment.data.gov.uk/flood-monitoring/doc/reference

-The FloodMonitoringHarness example application illustrates how to use the library with RxJava.
-The API is RESTful and follows [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), this means where the Android library requires a url you can use the id of an object: `getId()`
+The Flood Monitoring API is RESTful and follows [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), this means where the Android library requires a url you can use the id of an object: `getId()`

 A couple of apps using this library:
 Flood Alerts: https://play.google.com/store/apps/details?id=eu.fiskur.floodmonitor